TexBlock/TiC-Wiki/Alloying-Recipe-JSON.md

 Recipe JSON to convert a list of fluids into a single fluid output.
-Examples can be found in `TConstruct.jar/data/tconstruct/recipes/smeltery/alloys/`.

 ### Keys
 * `type` (string): Must be "tconstruct:alloy".